Jaco Pastorius: Early life and education

+Career

 Weather Report

 Before recording his debut album, Pastorius attended a concert in Miami by the jazz fusion band Weather Report.
 After the concert, he approached keyboardist Joe Zawinul, who led the band.
 As was his habit, he introduced himself by saying, "I'm John Francis Pastorius III.
 I'm the greatest bass player in the world."
 Zawinul admired his brashness and asked for a demo tape.
 After listening to the tape, Zawinul realized that Pastorius had considerable skill.
 They corresponded, and Pastorius sent Zawinul a rough mix of his solo album.

 After bassist Alphonso Johnson left Weather Report, Zawinul asked Pastorius to join the band.
 Pastorius made his band debut on the album Black Market (Columbia, 1976), in which he shared the bass chair with Johnson.
 Pastorius was fully established as sole band bass player for the recording of Heavy Weather (Columbia, 1977), which contained the Grammy-nominated hit "Birdland".

 During his time with Weather Report, Pastorius began abusing alcohol and illegal drugs, which exacerbated existing mental problems and led to erratic behavior.
 He left Weather Report in 1982 because of clashes with tour commitments for his other projects, plus a growing dissatisfaction with Zawinul's synthesized and orchestrated approach to the band's music.